 As toning is achieved in post-processing you have the freedom to try out a number of colors to see which effect you like best.
 It’s a good idea to keep your tones subtle rather than garish – sometimes less is more when it comes to creating mood.

 This article touches on some of the ways you can use color to create mood in your photos.
 It’s a good idea to cultivate an awareness of color, and to think about the colors that are going to be in your final photo at the point you take the image.

-Another point to bear in mind is the post-processing treatment.
+Another point to bear in mind is the treatment in Lightroom Classic.
 It’s quite possible that you will enhance an image by warming up the color temperature, or de-saturating some of the colors.
 There are lots of ways you can alter color in post-processing.
 Good photographers visualize some of the possibilities when they take a photo.
 All it takes to develop this skill is practice.

 Thanks for reading.
 You can get more great articles and tips about photography in my popular Mastering Photography email newsletter.
 Join today and I’ll send you 47 PhotoTips cards and my ebook Introducing Lightroom Classic .
 Over 30,000 photographers subscribe.
 Enter your email now and join us.